Bernese Mountain Dog Club Of Great Britain

 - The Annual General Meeting (AGM) may award Life Membership in recognition of extended and/or exceptional service to the club or breed.
 This award to be the highest honour the club can extend and Life Members, (and joint members on their membership at the time of the award), will receive free annual membership during the lifetime of that life member.

-- In addition an unlimited number of ex – officio, non-executive Vice Presidents may be appointed by the AMG also in recognition of notable service to the club or breed.
+- In addition an unlimited number of ex – officio, non-executive Vice Presidents may be appointed by the AGM also in recognition of notable service to the club or breed.

-- MEMBERSHIP: All applications for membership of the Club shall be made in writing to the membership Secretary on the current form prescribed by the committee.
+- MEMBERSHIP: All applications for membership of the Club shall be made in writing or online via the official process to the Membership Secretary on the current form prescribed by the committee.

 - SUBSCRIPTION: The annual subscription payable on application or on 1st January each year shall be: